MicrosoftDocs/xamarin-docs/contributing-guidelines/voice-tone.md

 #### Inappropriate Style

 One might see the contrast between a conversational style and the style one finds with more academic treatments of technical topics.
-Those resources are beneficial, but the authors have written those articles in a very different style than our documentation.
+Those resources are very useful, but the authors have written those articles in a very different style than our documentation.
 When one reads an academic journal, one finds a very different tone and a very different style of writing.
 One feels that they are reading a dry account of a very dry topic.